tatiana-perry/sdk-draft/checkoutsdk.md

 ![Items added in cart](/assets/add_cart.png)

 Let's go over `assets/js/theme/checkout/cart.jsx`.
 This file contains the Items, Subtotal, Shipping, Tax and Grand Total.
 It is broken down into list items, that can be removed or changed to create a customized option.
+These are accessed through the [`InternalCart`](https://github.com/bigcommerce/checkout-sdk-js/blob/4c24192f59f696877769ce58e3284898e9e4c914/docs/interfaces/internalcart.md).
+Within `InternalCart` there are further objects such as `lineitem` where the properties of a line item can be pulled from.
+This is where `{item.id}` and `{item.quantity}` are being referenced from.

 This section loops through the items that have been added to the cart and displays, the name, picture(s), amount and quantity.